shreyamalogi/Google-Keep-Clone/README.md

 # Deployment

-deployed to heroku at : https://mygooglekeepclone.herokuapp.com/
+deployed to Netlify at : https://googlekeepnote.netlify.app/